2006 Florida gubernatorial election: Opinion polling

-General election results
+Results

 Charlie Crist won by over 7 points, winning all Republican-leaning areas of Florida, as well as the notable "swing" region along the I-4 corridor (Daytona Beach, Orlando, Tampa/St. Petersburg).
 Davis performed well in the Democrat-leaning south Florida, Gainesville, and Tallahassee areas.
 Crist under-performed compared to his predecessor Jeb Bush, but still outpaced Davis, despite the low turnout.
 Reform Party candidate Max Linn received nearly 2% of the vote, but his sizeable haul of over 92,500 votes was still not enough to sway the election.
-Crist also won 18% of the African American electorate, which outpaced previous Republicans' efforts in attracting this voting bloc in statewide elections.
+Crist also won 18% of the African-American electorate, which outpaced previous Republicans' efforts in attracting this voting bloc in statewide elections.

 Also on the ballot the same day was a constitutional amendment to raise the requirement for all future ballot initiatives to a supermajority (60%).
 Previously, constitutional amendments put on the ballot required only a simple majority (50% +1) to be approved, and led to some controversial amendments being put on the ballot.
 Support and opposition for the amendment fell loosely along party lines with Democrats generally opposing its passage.
 Both Crist and Davis publicly opposed the measure, but it was passed anyway by the voters with a 55% margin - a higher margin than either candidate received.